-Pay attention to the washing instructions!
-Read the label, and you’ll be surprised how many items can and should be washed in cold water.
+Pay attention to the washing instructions.
+Read the label—you’ll be surprised how many items can and should be washed in cold water.
 This step not only saves on heating but will, for the most part, increase the longevity of your clothes.
-If your machine has an ‘eco’ setting, use it to save water and power!
+If your machine has an “eco” setting, use it to save water and power.

 4. Judge when it needs washing

 Don’t wash your clothes too often if you can help it.
-You probably know that denim jeans don’t need regular washing, but neither do most pants.
-The brand director for Levi’s washes his jeans every six months!
+You probably know that denim jeans don’t need regular washing (apparently, the brand director for Levi’s washes his jeans every six months), but neither do most pants or outerwear.
 And it’s so much more energy efficient to attempt to spot clean an area before you throw the whole garment in the wash.
-This handy guide recommends washing your undies, socks, and stockings after one wear, but that shirt you wore out to dinner for four hours?
+This handy guide recommends washing your undies, socks, and stockings after one wear, but that shirt you wore out to dinner for three hours?
 Back in the cupboard—it won’t need washing yet unless you spilled food on it.
-I usually wash my bras after one wear, but I also get away with wearing my leggings a few times before they go in the laundry basket.
-Adjust for your preferences and lifestyle!
+Some people may wash their bras after one wear, but also get away with wearing leggings a few times before they go in the laundry basket.
+Adjust for your preferences and lifestyle.

 5. Say goodbye responsibly

-Once your clothes have well and truly reached the end of their life, it’s time to think about where they’ll go next—and landfill is your last resort destination.
-If your garment is in good condition—say you’ve grown out of it—then your options are to sell, swap, or correctly donate it.
+Once your clothes have well and truly reached the end of their life, it’s time to think about where they’ll go next—and landfill should be your last resort.
+If your garment is in good condition—say, you’ve grown out of it—then your options are to sell, swap, or correctly donate it.

-If you find that your clothes are too worn to sell or donate, don’t fret—it may still have potential in another form.
+If you find that your clothes are too worn to sell or donate, don’t fret—they may still have potential in another form.
 Can that t-shirt be turned into a cleaning cloth?
 Can that jumper be re-knitted into a tea cosy?
 Can those socks become a quirky art project?
-(Yes, yes, and yes!).
+(Yes, yes, and yes).
 There are also recycling options.
-You can easily contact your nearest charity store to find out if they accept damaged clothes—many stores can donate your worn garments to be made into industrial rags.
-PlanetArk has some details on the types of clothing best for rags.
+You can contact your nearest charity store to find out if they accept damaged clothes—many stores can donate your worn garments to be made into industrial rags.
+PlanetArk has some details on the best clothing types for rags.
 They also suggest that natural fibres might be helpful for your local community garden.